guardian/engineering-performance-framework/README.md

       <ul>
         <li>Regularly introduces new technical approaches when appropriate, which are adopted by the team, and make the team more effective. </li>
         <li>Keeps up to date with evolving best practice in their field.</li>
+        <li>Works with Product and Engineering Managers to ensure most useful product data is gathered and available for decision making.</li>
       </ul>
     </td>
   </tr>